tenjavacontest/ase34/README.md

 Comands
 -------

-- **/pickup** - Sets/Unsets yourself in the pickup-mode so you can pick up floating fishes - `aquariumdecorator.pickup`
+- **/pickup** - Sets/Unsets yourself in the pickup-mode so you can pick up floating fishes. - `aquariumdecorator.pickup`
 - **/place [offset]** - Places the fish in your hand at your feets.
 You can supply the number `offset` if you want to playe the fish higher. - `aquariumdecorator.place`

 Tutorial